The person with dementia becomes fully dependent for all activities. The person may be bedridden, and may even stop talking.

 What caregivers can do: Set up the home for late-stage dementia care.
 Learn home nursing and other necessary skills.
 Use support systems.
 Stay in touch with doctors.
 Coordinate with the family for major decisions.

 Almost all late-stage care in India is done at home by the family.
-This final stage may be short or may go on for years; the patient keeps getting worse and will finally die.
-Caregiving for patients at this stage is very different from caring for early or mid stage patients.
+This final stage may be short or may go on for years; the person keeps getting worse and will finally die.
+Caregiving for persons at this stage of dementia is very different from caring for early or mid stage dementia persons.

 - Set up the home for care.

 - Set up support systems.

 - Consider residential care homes if home care seems infeasible.

 - Remain alert on problems related to long stay in bed.